 Here is our list of the best PRTG Alternatives:

-- ManageEngine OpManager – EDITOR’S CHOICE This monitoring package for network devices and servers provides real-time insights into network performance, server health, and virtualization activity.
-It offers advanced features like automated alerts, traffic analysis, and device management for efficient IT infrastructure monitoring.
+- ManageEngine OpManager – EDITOR’S CHOICE A monitoring platform for network devices and servers that provides real-time visibility into network activity, server health, and virtualization performance.
+It also includes alerting, traffic analysis, and device management to support infrastructure operations.
 Available for Windows Server, Linux, AWS, and Azure.
 Get a 30-day free trial.

-- Site24x7 – FREE TRIAL This cloud-based monitoring system covers a wide range of technologies across networks, servers, applications, cloud platforms, and Web assets and also provides some system management tools.
+- Site24x7 – FREE TRIAL A monitoring platform that covers networks, servers, applications, cloud platforms, and web assets, while also providing system management functions.
 Get a 30-day free trial.

-- Nagios XI This package monitors networks, servers, and applications; the system can be expanded by accessing a library of plug-ins.
+- Nagios XI Monitoring for networks, servers, and applications, with added flexibility through a plug-in library.
 Runs on Linux or Docker.

-- SolarWinds Network Performance Monitor A monitoring system for network devices that includes network discovery and mapping.
+- SolarWinds Network Performance Monitor A network device monitoring system with automated discovery and topology mapping.
 Runs on Windows Server.

-- Pandora FMS Network, server, and application monitoring that is available as a downloadable software package for Windows and Linux or as a cloud-based SaaS platform.
+- Pandora FMS Monitoring for networks, servers, and applications, offered as on-premises software for Windows and Linux or as a SaaS service.

 These systems are able to detect anomalies and alert the right people before anything major happens that could result in an incident.